Marco: I had the pleasure of interviewing Monika Ekiert.

 Can you share the most interesting story that happened to you since you started this career?

 Many things have changed in my life since I have met a homeless person in Paris.
-It was my first year in acting school, Cours Florent, and at the same time, I was volunteering in a Polish organization that typically helping Polish Homeless on the street of Paris, France.
+It was my first year in acting school, Cours Florent, and at the same time, I was volunteering in a Polish organization that typically helps Polish homeless people on the streets of Paris, France.

-The Homeless person wanted to thank me for taking care of him, but truly he had nothing to give me in return.
-He then suggested for me to contact someone that that took good care of him via Marie de Paris, and that person was also connected to the film industry.
+The homeless person wanted to thank me for taking care of him, but truly he had nothing to give me in return.
+He then suggested I contact someone that took good care of him via Marie de Paris, and that person was also connected to the film industry.
 I went ahead and made the call.
-Long story short, a few days later she invited me to my “first” visit ever to the Cannes Film Festival.
-I have to say, that during the Cannes Film Festival I met incredible people that made me feel the confidence that my whole life about to change. while at the Film Festival the fabulous people I have met quickly learned that I was there truly thanks to a nice Homeless, and from that moment additional doors kept opening for me to explore and that indeed changed my life.
+Long story short, a few days later, she invited me to my “first” visit ever to the Cannes Film Festival.
+I have to say, during the Cannes Film Festival, I met incredible people that made me feel the confidence that my whole life was about to change.
+While at the Film Festival, the fabulous people I met quickly learned that I was there truly thanks to a nice homeless man, and from that moment, additional doors kept opening for me to explore and that indeed changed my life.

 Can you share a story about the funniest mistake you made when you were first starting?
 Can you tell us what lesson you learned from that?

 During the time I arrived in France to actually act in a scene, I saw on the set this guy who (silly me) I thought was the actual chef for the whole crew and, without hesitation, I looked at him and asked, “What is the special dish you prepared for us to eat ?”
 He got a little offended at the start while everybody on the set started to laugh and quickly I learned that he actually was a known star…I was so embarrassed, yet, it’s all good because we become good friends and all went perfectly fine on the set.
 Life has strange ways of connecting us with others.
 It’s also all about energy and timing.

 What are some of the most interesting or exciting projects you are working on now?